Ellinaut/elliRPC-Specification/README.md

 ### Endpoint: Delete File

-The `delete file` endpoint is used to delete a file from the server.
+This endpoint is used to delete a file from the server.

-The `delete file` endpoint MUST be called via HTTP method `DELETE`.
+This endpoint MUST be called via HTTP method `DELETE`.

 The url path for this endpoint MUST be `/elliRPC/files/{fileName}`.